 But that’s only part of the picture.

-Mid-year assessment: Academics Step 2 – Are they mastering the material?
+Mid-year assessment: Academics Step 2 – Are your kids retaining what they are learning?

 It’s helpful to know how much of your planned content or curriculum your kids have completed.
-But there’s another part of the academic picture to think about.
+But there’s another part of the academic picture to think about and it’s more important than how much of the math book is finished.

 Do your children actually understand and remember what they are learning?